-Chemical peels use products such as alpha hydroxyl acids (AHAs), fruit acids and L-Retinol to rejuvenate the skin.
-The active ingredients remove the dead outer layers of the skin giving a fresher, younger-looking appearance.
+Chemical peels use products such as alpha hydroxyl acids (AHAs), fruit acids and L-Retinol to rejuvenate the skin – the active ingredients remove the dead outer layers of the skin.

-Dr Cope would recommend a chemical peel to improve problems caused by sundamage and aging such as pigmentation problems and fine lines and wrinkles, and other skin conditions such as acne and Rosacea.
+Chemical peel improve problems caused by sun damage and aging such as pigmentation problems and fine lines and wrinkles, and other skin conditions such as acne.

 Chemical peels have other benefits which include more effective penetration of active topical agents, such as vitamins A & C, moisturizers and sunblocks.